jmanuelcalvo/WSOpenShift/appsGogs.md

 [user0X@bastion ~]$ oc new-project gitproject
 Now using project "gitproject" on server "https://loadbalancer.2775.internal:443".

 You can add applications to this project with the 'new-app' command.
-For example, try:
+For example, Try:

     oc new-app centos/ruby-25-centos7~https://github.com/sclorg/ruby-ex.git